 If you or someone you know has been charged with a white collar crime, contact Chicago white collar crimes attorney Gus Kostopoulos immediately to protect your rights.
-The attorneys at Kostopoulos Law Group, LLC have in-depth knowledge of these intricate laws which, when paired with our years of legal experience, has allowed us to successfully defend clients charged with white collar crimes.
+Gus is a former prosecutor with over 18 years experience.
+Gus and his team at Kostopoulos Law Group, LLC have in-depth knowledge of these intricate laws which, when paired with our years of legal experience, has allowed us to successfully defend clients charged with white collar crimes.
 To learn more about how our experienced white collar crime attorneys may be able to help you, contact us today.

 White Collar Crime Laws

 Illinois has a host of laws on the books that can be categorized as “white collar.”
 Some of the most commonly charged white collar crimes include:

 Bribery is a charge many in Illinois are very familiar with, as two state governors have served jail time as punishment for the crime.
 Under Illinois law, it is unlawful to both provide and accept bribes.
 In Illinois, a person is guilty of bribery if he or she:

 - Promises to give personal property or an advantage with the intent to influence the performance or function of a public officer, public employee, juror, or witness;

 - Unlawfully receives, retains, or agrees to accept any property or advantage with the knowledge it is being received with the purpose of influencing or altering an act related to the employment or function of a public officer, public employee, juror, or witness; or

 - Solicits receives, retains, or agrees to accept property or advantage with the understanding that he or she will improperly influence or attempt to influence the performance of any act or function of a public officer, public employee, juror, or witness.